Never be misled by others. Whether you're facing inward

 (This is how I feel everyday when I'm doing Maths).

 This site is based on a free-online template.
-Its author avoided me to reveal I've never learned to code in HTML.
+Thanks to its author, you may think I'm able to code in HTML.